espressomd/espresso/doc/sphinx/inter_non-bonded.rst

          & \mathrm{otherwise}
        \end{cases}.

-The traditional Lennard-Jones potential is the “work-horse” potential of particle--particle interactions in coarse-grained simulations.
+The traditional Lennard-Jones potential is the "work-horse" potential of particle--particle interactions in coarse-grained simulations.
 It is a simple model for the van-der-Waals interaction, and is attractive at large distance, but strongly repulsive at short distances.